LorneWhiteway/glimpse_project/README.md

 | cutout_side_in_degrees | The side length of each cutout, in degrees.
 Optional; default is 16. |

 #### Section [merge]

+Each glimpse output file contains convergence (kappa) values on an array of points (an evenly-spaced square array of points in the tangent plane (i.e. tangent at the centre of the glimpse input region) which are then projected back down to the celestial sphere using an [orthographic](https://en.wikipedia.org/wiki/Orthographic_projection_in_cartography) projection).

+Merging begins translating each output array of points

 | Key | Value |
 | --- | --- |